 - central venous catheters

 The second most frequent risk factor for blood clots in the arm is cancer.
-Up to 49 percent of people with DVT-UE have a tumor.
+Up to of people with DVT-UE have a tumor.

 Surgery is another risk factor for blood clots.
-As many as 54 percent of people with these blood clots developed them postoperatively.
+As many as of people with these blood clots developed them postoperatively.

-Other factors that can increase your risk of a blood clot in your arms are:
+Other factors that can of a blood clot in your arms are:

 - being over 40 years old